Pominaus/100DaysOfCode/Logbook/Week 3.md

 **Thoughts:** This is one of those things I'm so happy I did!
 I haven't often used gradients, mostly becauseI tend to think ofthem like wordart or other such 90's graphic effects.
 That means that when I want them, I always have to look up how to do them.
 That obviously doesn't feel good.
 As you can see, I started off with just simple linear and radial gradients, but then learnt to build up the layers and see what I could achieve.
 I pushed it a bit too hard and didn't have time to finish all 9 tiles I had planned, but I'm really happy with my progress and the thing's I have found from this.
 I  think I'd like to return to this at some point.

 **Link to work:** [Day 16](https://github.com/Pominaus/100DaysOfCode/tree/master/Code/Week%203/Day%2016)

+---

+###Day 18.5: 10 June, 2017

+**Today's Progress:** I missed today as I've been quite unwell. i found it hard to concentrate on coding, so instead kept studying JS on treehouse

+**Thoughts:** Feel bad missing another day, and tomorrow I'll be rushed to fit in an hour at all if I'm feeling better, but determined not to reach two days abd fail the challenge!